codedcosmos/EnderBot/README.md

 https://developers.google.com/drive/api/v3/quickstart/java

 But also note on first startup with a correct config file.
 The bot will sent a link that will require manual authorisation.
 This is due to how google authenticates the google drive api.

+### Licensing
+Note this code is released under GPL-v3